How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 To enhance its members’ ability to save money, the Pag-IBIG Fund issues a loyalty card that provides discounts, rewards, and freebies at partner establishments nationwide.

-Members can apply for a Pag-IBIG Loyalty Card to save on grocery and fuel purchases, medical expenses, tuition payments, and more.
+Members can apply for a Pag-IBIG Loyalty Card3 to save on grocery and fuel purchases, medical expenses, tuition payments, and more.

-Interested in availing a Pag-IBIG benefit?
+Are you interested in availing of a Pag-IBIG benefit?
 You have to be a member first.

-Pag-IBIG membership can be either mandatory or voluntary, depending on your employment status.
+Pag-IBIG membership can be mandatory or voluntary, depending on your employment status.

 Under the Pag-IBIG Fund law (Republic Act 9679), membership is compulsory for the following Filipino workers: